 The company's liability for current tax is calculated using tax rates that have been enacted or substantively enacted at the Statement of Financial Position date.
-Value in use is determined with reference to projected future cash flows discounted at an appropriate rate.
-Both the cash flows and the discount rate involve a significant degree of estimation uncertainty.

 Deferred tax assets and liabilities are offset when there is a legally enforceable right to offset current assets against current liabilities and when they relate to income taxes levied by the same taxation authority and the company intends to settle its current tax assets and liabilities on a net basis.